DeveloperRamya/Stock-finder/README.md

 # Stock-finder
 ## Meet these requirements

 *Create a node.js web server using a modern framework such as Express.js or Fastify.
-Serve at least one route that your app uses (must serve more than just the index.html file).
 -Created JSON[data.json] file and using Express.js.

 *Retrieve data from a third-party API and use it to display something within your app.